isabella232/partner-center-pr.pl-pl/partner-center/announcements/2021-august.md

 ### <a name="summary"></a>Podsumowanie

-Opublikowano najnowszy przewodnik dotyczący gotowości na promocję globalną.
+Opublikowano najnowszy przewodnik dotyczący globalnej gotowości na promocję.

 ### <a name="categories"></a>Kategorie

 - Data: 2021-08-10
-- Oferty & rynku
+- Offers & Markets

 ### <a name="impacted-audience"></a>Odbiorcy, na które ma to wpływ